Education (EDU)

 Division: Social Science

 This course is designed to provide students with the knowledge and strategies necessary to succeed in college.
-Participants will draw on findings from cognitive psychology as they examine the characteristics of successful students as well as learn strategies for taking greater responsibility for their own learning.
+Students will draw on findings from cognitive psychology and brain science as they examine the characteristics of successful students as well as learn strategies for taking greater responsibility for their own learning and well-being.
 Additionally, the course will provide ways of developing greater intrinsic motivation, increased perseverance, and more effective time management skills, as well as help them discover and revise limiting beliefs and self-defeating behaviors.
-Practical skills will include a variety of note-taking and study strategies as well as confident and effective test preparation.
+Practical skills will include a variety of note-taking and study strategies as well as confident and effective test preparation, and knowledgeable navigation of college systems, norms and procedures.
 Group 2 course.
 Critical Thinking - Direct.

 EDU 101 - Introduction to Teaching